jayashreeraman/jayashreeramanblogs/docs/index.md

 ---
 layout: page
-title: simple site
+title: jayashreeramanblogs
-tagline: Easy websites with GitHub Pages
+tagline: Working in Public
-description: Minimal tutorial on making a simple website with GitHub Pages
+description: Clarifying my thinking by writing more
 ---

 ## Welcome to Jayashree Raman Blogs